 The eCore orientation must be viewed before you can be registered for an eCore class.
 The orientation can be found.

 After you complete the orientation you will take a brief quiz to assess your understanding.
 If you do not pass the quiz with a score of 80 or higher, you will be redirected to take the quiz again.
-If you pass the quiz with a score of 80 or higher, you will receive a follow-up email from Mr. Ashley Ballard, Fort Valley State University’s eCore Advisor.
+If you pass the quiz with a score of 80 or higher, you will receive a follow-up from Fort Valley State University.